Preds even Stanley Cup Final at 2-2, beat Penguins 4-1 | New Country 923

 Forsberg sealed the win with an empty-netter with 3:23 left.

-Notes: Fisher, scoreless until the Final, now has four points.
-He got his fourth on his 37th birthday. … With his goal, Crosby now has 161 career playoff points and moved past Mike Bossy, Gordie Howe, Al MacInnis and Bobby Smith for 20th all-time by himself. … The Penguins now are 13-3 after a playoff loss under coach Mike Sullivan, and Murray is 7-1 in playoff games started after a loss.
+Notes: Fisher, scoreless until the Final, now has four points with his fourth on his 37th birthday. … With his goal, Crosby now has 161 career playoff points and moved past Mike Bossy, Gordie Howe, Al MacInnis and Bobby Smith for 20th all-time by himself. … The Penguins now are 13-3 after a playoff loss under coach Mike Sullivan, and Murray is 7-1 in playoff games started after a loss. … Rain kept the crowd outside from reaching the more than 50,000 who turned Saturday night for the first Stanley Cup Final game in Tennessee.
+Still, people filled three blocks of Broadway, even with Nashville opening up a downtown amphitheater for fans to watch. … After the anthem, two catfish and one stuffed penguin hit the ice despite Nashville coach Peter Laviolette’s video plea earlier Monday asking fans not to throw anything.

 More AP NHL: https://apnews.com/tag/NHLhockey